Interpretable (not just posthoc-explainable) medical claims modeling for discharge placement to prevent avoidable all-cause readmissions or death: Methods

 \section{Methods}

-While readmission mitigation efforts have focused on readmissions within 30 days of discharge, we consider a broader problem of understanding the likelihood of readmission at any arbitrary day after discharge.
-To this end, our objective is to characterize the statistics of the inter-inpatient wait time $T_n$ (Fig.~\ref{fig:wait}).
-Additionally, we focus on identifying the effects of discharge placement, representing the choices symbolically as $I_n$, ranked in terms of health acuity: \begin{enumerate}[noitemsep] \item discharge home \item discharge home with home health \item discharge to skilled nursing \item intermediate care/critical access \item long term care \item other less-acute inpatient. \end{enumerate} The issue that complicates the estimation of discharge placement effects is unobserved confounding -- providers use the patient's health status in order to decide placement.
+We generalize the classic readmission problem of within 30 days of discharge, to the likelihood of readmission at any arbitrary day after discharge.
+To this end, our objective is to characterize the statistics of the inter-inpatient wait time $T_n$.
+Additionally, we focus on identifying the effects of discharge placement, representing the choices symbolically as $I_n$, ranked in terms of health acuity: (0) discharge home, (1) discharge home with home health, (2) discharge to skilled nursing, (3) intermediate care/critical access, (4) long term care, (5) other less-acute inpatient.
+The issue that complicates the estimation of discharge placement effects is unobserved confounding -- providers use the patient's health status in order to decide placement.
 To resolve the treatment assignment bias, we model the joint outcomes

 where $\boldsymbol{x}_n \in \mathbb{R}^p$ is a covariate vector and we explicitly adjust for assignment bias.
 Note that we distinguish between the scalar-valued $I_n$, which corresponds to the list of interventions above, and the vector valued $\boldsymbol{I}_n$ which we will explain later in this manuscript.
+For the sake of interpretability, we formulate $f$ and $g$ in Eq.~\ref{eq:dualoutcome} as hierarchical multilevel Bayesian generalized linear regression models, However, to increase expressivity by introducing the type of nonlinearity seen in ReLU-nets, we allow all of the model parameters $\boldsymbol{\alpha}_n, \boldsymbol{\beta}_n, \boldsymbol{\gamma}_n, \boldsymbol{\nu}_n, \boldsymbol{\xi}_n$ to vary locally~\citep{hastieVaryingCoefficientModels1993,fanStatisticalMethodsVarying2008,liEstimationVaryingCoefficient2021} across regions defined by $\boldsymbol{x}_n$, in ways that comport with domain knowledge.